Ryzen 5 3600 Wraith Stealth Vs. DeepCool Tower Cooler

 When running any sort of stress test it quickly becomes obvious that the Wraith Stealth is about as efficient as you’d expect a run-of-the-mill boxed cooler to be.
 In AIDA64 Extreme (CPU/FPU/Cache), the Ryzen 5 3600 reaches its 95C temperature ceiling in a matter of seconds and hovers just below that limit throughout our 10-minute test run.
 Meanwhile, clock speeds stabilize at around 3850 MHz on all cores.

-In comparison, our affordable aftermarket cooler cuts those temps down by around 20 degrees C. It also adds about 100 MHz to the clocks in the same situation.
-The tower cooler also allows the R5 3600 to use 10W of additional power.
+In comparison, our affordable aftermarket cooler cuts those temps down by around 20 degrees C, i.e. from near the boiling point well into the green zone.
+It also adds about 100 MHz to the clocks in this high-load situation and the tower cooler allows the R5 3600 to use 10W of additional power.
 All settings are identical and Precision Boost Overdrive is activated in both cases.

 Moving on to something a bit more grounded in reality; Cinebench simulates rendering performance and provides scores for all cores and a single core, respectively.